intershop/intershop-pwa/docs/guides/migrations.md

 ## From 7.1.0 to 8.0.0

 The Intershop PWA now uses Node.js 22.17.1 LTS with the corresponding npm version 10.9.2.
-This addresses the fact that Node.js 18 is already out of maintenance and should no longer be used even though Angular 16 was officially only tested to work with Node.js versions up to Node.js 18.
+This update addresses the fact that Node.js 18 is no longer maintained and should not be used, even though Angular 16 was officially tested only with Node.js versions up to 18.
-In the standard Intershop PWA only the the following warning needed to be addressed:
+In the standard Intershop PWA, only the following warning needed to be addressed:

 > `NodeRequire` is deprecated: Use `NodeJS.Require` instead

 The OpenResty/NGINX image was updated to `openresty/openresty:1.27.1.2-2-jammy` that includes the update to LuaRocks 3.12.0.
 This update resolves the issue with the `luarocks` package manager (see [#1825](https://github.com/intershop/intershop-pwa/pull/1825)).
-With the working `luarocks` package manager, the installation of the `lua-resty-redis-connector` was re-enabeld again.
+With the working `luarocks` package manager, the installation of the `lua-resty-redis-connector` was re-enabled.

 The order history listing for the PWA was improved.
 Previously, there was a "load more" button to extend the order list if there were more orders to display.